jackstanek/BotBot/README.md

     - `largesize`: defines how many bytes large a file must be to be considered "large".

+- `[fileinfo]`
+    - `important`: defines which file extensions are considered "important."
+By default, *.sam and *.bam files are denoted as important.

 # Testing

 BotBot uses pytest as its test suite.
 To run the tests, run